A Brief History of Schizophrenia

 What does ‘schizophrenia’ not mean?

-Many people mistakenly think of schizophrenia as a ‘split personality’.
-Robert Louis Stevenson’s fictional novel The Strange Case of Dr Jekyll and Mr Hyde did much to popularize the concept of a ‘split personality’, which is sometimes also referred to as ‘multiple personality disorder’.
-Multiple personality disorder is a vanishingly condition that is totally unrelated to schizophrenia.
-Although schizophrenia sufferers may hear voices that they attribute to various people or have strange beliefs that seem out of keeping with their usual selves, this is not the same as having a ‘split personality’.
-Unlike Dr Jekyll, schizophrenia sufferers do not suddenly change into a different, unrecognizable person.
+Robert Louis Stevenson’s novel The Strange Case of Dr Jekyll and Mr Hyde (1886) did much to popularize the concept of a ‘split personality’, which is sometimes also referred to as ‘multiple personality disorder’ (MPD).
+However, MPD is a vanishingly rare condition that is entirely unrelated to schizophrenia.
+The vast majority of psychiatrists, myself included, have never seen a case of MPD, and many if not most suspect that such a condition does not exist.
+Yes, schizophrenia sufferers may hear various voices, or harbour strange beliefs, but this is not the same as having a ‘split personality’.
+Unlike Dr Jekyll, schizophrenia sufferers do not suddenly mutate into a different, unrecognizable person.

-The term ‘schizophrenia’ has led to much confusion about the nature of the illness, but Bleuler had intended it to replace the older, even more misleading term of ‘dementia praecox’ (‘dementia of early life’).
-This older term had been championed by the eminent German psychiatrist Emil Kraepelin, who mistakenly believed that the illness only occurred in young people and that it inevitably led to mental deterioration.
-Bleuler disagreed on both counts and, in an attempt to clarify matters, changed the name of the illness to ‘schizophrenia’.
-Bleuler believed that, contrary to mental deterioration, schizophrenia led to a heightened consciousness of memories and experiences.
+Ironically, Bleuler had intended to clarify matters by replacing the older, even more misleading term of dementia præcox [‘dementia of early life’].
+This older term had been championed by the eminent German psychiatrist Emil Kraepelin (d.
+1926), who believed, wrongly, that the illness only struck young people, and inevitably led to mental deterioration.
+Bleuler disagreed on both counts, and, therefore, renamed the illness ‘schizophrenia’.
+He held that, instead of mental deterioration, schizophrenia led to a sharpening of the senses and heightened consciousness of memories and experiences.

-It is as common as it is unfortunate to hear the adjective ‘schizophrenic’ being bandied about to mean ‘changeable’ or ‘unpredictable’.
-This usage should be discouraged because it perpetuates people’s misunderstanding of the illness and contributes to the stigmatization of schizophrenia sufferers.
-Even used correctly, the term ‘schizophrenic’ does little more than label a person according to an illness, implicitly diminishing him or her to little more than that illness.
-For this reason, I have dropped the term ‘schizophrenic’ from my books and articles in favour of ‘schizophrenia sufferer’.
-A person is not a ‘schizophrenic’ any more than he or she is a ‘diabetic’ or suffering with toothache.
+It is as common as it is unfortunate to hear the adjective ‘schizophrenic’ bandied about to mean something like ‘changeable’, ‘volatile’, or ‘unpredictable’, as in, ‘The weather today has been very schizophrenic.’
+This sort of usage ought to be discouraged insofar as it perpetuates people’s misunderstanding of the illness, and, by extension, the stigmatization of schizophrenia sufferers.
+Even used correctly, the term ‘schizophrenic’ labels a person by an illness, implicitly reducing him or her to that illness.
+But people aren’t ‘schizophrenics’ any more than they are ‘diabetics’ or suffering with toothache.

 Who ‘discovered’ schizophrenia?

-Although Kraepelin had some mistaken beliefs about the nature of schizophrenia, he was the first person to distinguish the illness from other forms of psychosis, and in particular from the ‘affective psychoses’ that occur in mood disorders such depression and manic-depressive illness (bipolar affective disorder).
-His classification of mental disorders, the Compendium der Psychiatrie, is the forerunner of the two most influential classifications of mental disorders, the International Classification of Diseases 10th Revision (ICD-10) and the Diagnostic and Statistical Manual of Mental Disorders 4th revision (DSM-IV).
-Today these classifications are principally based on scientific research and expert opinion and, particularly in the case of ICD-10, on international consultation and consensus.
-As well as listing mental disorders, they provide operational definitions and diagnostic criteria that doctors use to reach a diagnosis of schizophrenia.
+Despite his shortcomings, Kraepelin was the first to distinguish schizophrenia from other forms of psychosis, and in particular from the ‘affective psychoses’ that can supervene in mood disorders such as depression and bipolar disorder.
+His classification of mental disorders, the Compendium der Psychiatrie, is the forerunner of today’s most influential classifications of mental disorders, the Diagnostic and Statistical Manual of Mental Disorders 5th Revision (DSM-5) and the International Classification of Diseases 11th Revision (ICD-11).
+As well as listing mental disorders, these classifications provide operational definitions and diagnostic criteria that physicians and researchers use to establish and verify diagnoses.

-Kraepelin first isolated schizophrenia from other forms of psychosis in 1887, but this is not to say that schizophrenia—or ‘dementia praecox’, as he called it—had not existed long before Kraepelin’s day.
-The oldest available description of an illness closely resembling schizophrenia can be found in the Ebers papyrus, which dates back to the Egypt of 1550 BC.
-And archaeological discoveries of Stone Age skulls with burr holes drilled into them (presumably to release ‘evil spirits’) have led to speculation that schizophrenia is as old as mankind itself.
+Kraepelin first carved out schizophrenia from other forms of psychosis in 1887, but that is not to say that schizophrenia— or dementia præcox, as he called it—had not existed long before his day.
+The oldest available description of an illness closely resembling schizophrenia can be found in the Ebers papyrus, which dates back to the Egypt of 1550 BCE.
+And archæological finds of Stone Age skulls with burr holes—drilled, presumably, to release evil spirits—have led to speculation that schizophrenia is as old as humankind.